zhanghm1995/Forge_VFM4AD/README.md

-# Forging Large Vision Foundation Models for Autonomous Driving: Challenges, Methodologies, and Opportunities
+# Forging Vision Foundation Models for Autonomous Driving: Challenges, Methodologies, and Opportunities

-**NOTE**: Here we select several featured papers for each part, and for each paper, we have contained the abstract and a figure from the original paper presenting the main framework or motivations to help us take a glance about these papers (You can expand the **Abstract** button to see them).
-More papers list and details can be found in our survey paper 🎉.
+**NOTE**: Here we have select a number of featured papers for each part, and almost for each paper we have included the abstract and a figure from the original paper, showing the main framework or motivations, to help us take a glance about these papers (You can expand the **Abstract** button to see them).
+More papers list and details can be found in our survey paper (Please stay tuned! 👀).

 **We greatly appreciate any contributions via PRs, issues, emails, or other methods.**